+Discuss the cultural and economic practices of early man during the following evolution stages:

+- i) Homo Habilis

+- ii) Homo erectus

+- iii) Homo Sapiens

 DEVELOPMENT IN AGRICULTURE

 Development of early Agriculture

 2011 p2 qn 3 Identify two ways through which early agriculture spread in Africa.
 (2 marks)

-- i.
 Through migration

-- ii.
 Through trade

-- iii.
 Through intermarriages

-- iv.
 Through wars

 Definition of Agriculture

 Agriculture is the growing of crops and rearing of livestock.
 Agriculture begun as man begun to get settled life and stop hunter-gather to settled life.

 Origin of Agriculture

 Theories that explain how man discovered crop growing and animal keeping.

-- The Diffusion theory, which states that crop growing and animal keeping developed in south-west Asia and then spread to the rest of the world. - > That which states that agriculture must have developed independently in various parts of the world.
+The Diffusion theory, which states that crop growing and animal keeping developed in south-west Asia and then spread to the rest of the world.

+That which states that agriculture must have developed independently in various parts of the world.

 1999 p2 qn 19 (a) What factors favoured the beginning of agriculture during the New Stone Age?

-- (i) Development of tools -modernized tools & wooden plough - (ii) Settled life of development of settlements - (iii) Increase of population leading to high demand of food - (iv) Hunting and gathering was becoming tiresome
+Development of tools -modernized tools & wooden plough

+Settled life of development of settlements

+Increase of population leading to high demand of food

+Hunting and gathering was becoming tiresome

-- (v) Change in climate which made natural food scarse - (vi) Availability of seeds in variety e.g. wheat & barley
+Change in climate which made natural food scarse

+Availability of seeds in variety e.g. wheat & barley

-(Any 3 points, I mark) (3 marks)
+(Any 3 points, 1 mark) (3 marks)

 The beginning of domestication of animals

 2010 p2 qn3.
 Identify the method used to plant cereal crops when early agriculture began.

 i.
 The broadcasting method

+$1 \times 1 = 1 \text{ mark}$

 NB THE FIRST ANIMAL TO BE DOMESTICATED WAS THE DOG.

 Benefits of domestication of animals

-- > Regular food supply e.g. meat and milk. - Clothing, beddings and other products from animal skins. - > Hooves and horns, which were used as containers, communication and musical instruments. - Animal bones for making tools, ornaments, needles and weapons. - > Camels, donkeys and horses enabled man to travel longer distances faster with heavier loads. - Increased crop yields as oxen and donkeys were used for ploughing. - > Animals provided manure for the crop farms. - Use of the dog for protection from dangerous animals. - Man now led a more settled life as hunting was now limited since the animals he needed for food were at his doorstep. - Man now lived in families and villages.
+Regular food supply e.g. meat and milk.

+Clothing, beddings and other products from animal skins.
+Hooves and horns, which were used as containers, communication and musical instruments.
+Animal bones for making tools, ornaments, needles and weapons.
+Camels, donkeys and horses enabled man to travel longer distances faster with heavier loads Increased crop yields as oxen and donkeys were used for ploughing.
+Animals provided manure for the crop farms.

+Use of the dog for protection from dangerous animals.
+Man now led a more settled life as hunting was now limited since the animals he needed for food were at his doorstep.
+Man now lived in families and villages.

 Domestication of plants and animals occurred in the Neolithic period, although animal domestication came first.

-The beginning of crop growing

-Factors for the domestication of animals and crops

-1998 p2 gn IName two factors which influenced early man to begin domesticating animals?
-(2 marks)
+The beginning of crop growing Factors for the domestication of animals and crops 1998 p2 qn 1Name two factors which influenced early man to begin domesticating animals?
+(2 marks) Economy.

-- i.
-Economy. - ii.
-Man found some animals friendly. - iii.
-Changes in climatic conditions resulted in aridity which forced animals to migrate. - iv.
-Over hunting by early man led to the reduction of animal population. - v.
+Man found some animals friendly.

+Changes in climatic conditions resulted in aridity which forced animals to migrate.
+Over hunting by early man led to the reduction of animal population.
 Increase in human population forced the animals to migrate further away.

-vi.
 Adoption of settled life necessitated domestication of animal.

-Any 2 points, I mark each.
+Any 2 points, 1 mark each.

-- 2010 p2 qn 18.a)State five reasons why early people domesticated crops and animals during the Neolithic period. - i.
-Due to increased Human population more food was required. - ii.
-There was competition for food between human beings and animals. - iii.
-Over hunting developed stocks of animal on which human beings relied on for food. - iv.
-Hunting and gathering had become tiresome/insecure. - v.
-Calamities such as bush fire/floods destroyed vegetation/drove away animals. - vi.
-Some crops and animals had economic value. - vii.
-Animals were domesticated to provide security. - viii.
-There was a change in climate which caused aridity/weather sometimes hindered gathering and hunting.
-Any $5 \times I = 5$ marks
+2010 p2 qn 18.a)State five reasons why early people domesticated crops and animals during the Neolithic period.
+Due to increased Human population more food was required.
+There was competition for food between human beings and animals.
+Over hunting developed stocks of animal on which human beings relied on for food.
+Hunting and gathering had become tiresome/insecure.
+Calamities such as bush fire/floods destroyed vegetation/drove away animals.
+Some crops and animals had economic value.

+Animals were domesticated to provide security.